Fatehpur, Jamtara: Overview

 The map shows a large area, which is a plateau with low hills, except in the eastern portion where the Rajmahal hills intrude into this area and the Ramgarh hills are there.
 The south-western portion is just a rolling upland.
 The entire area is overwhelmingly rural with only small pockets of urbanisation.

 Note: The full screen map is interesting.
 All places marked on the map are linked in the full screen map and one can easily move on to another page of his/her choice.
 Enlarge the full screen map to see what else is there – one gets railway connections, many more road connections and so on.

 Area

 Fatehpur has an area of 448.69 ha.

 Demographics

 According to the 2011 Census of India, Fatehpur had a total population of 4,107, of which 2,111 (51%) were males and 1,996 (49%) were females.
 Population in the age range 0–6 years was 606.
 The total number of literate persons in Fatehpur was 3,501 (73.61% of the population over 6 years).

 Civic administration

 Police station

 There is a police station at Fatehpur.

 CD block HQ

 Headquarters of Fatehpur CD block is at Fatehpur village.

 Education

-Government High School Fatehpur is a hindi medium coeducational institution established in 1954.
+Government High School Fatehpur is a Hindi medium coeducational institution established in 1954.
 It has facilities for teaching in classes IX and X.

-Saraswati Shishu Vidya Mandir is a coeducational institution established in 11 February 1990.
+Saraswati Shishu Vidya Mandir is a coeducational institution established on 11 February 1990.
 It has facilities for teaching from class Shishu Pravesh to class 10th.